The Blues Brothers (film): Casting

 At Aykroyd's demand, soul and R&B stars James Brown, Cab Calloway, Ray Charles and Aretha Franklin were cast in speaking parts to support musical numbers built around them.
 This later caused friction in the production between Landis and Universal, as its costs far exceeded the original budget.
-Since none of them except Charles had any hits in recent years, the studio wanted the director to replace them with—or add performances by—younger acts, such as Rose Royce, whose "Car Wash" had made them disco stars after its use in the 1976 film of that name.
+Since none of them except Charles had had any hits in recent years, the studio wanted Landis to replace them with—or add performances by—younger acts, such as Rose Royce, whose "Car Wash" had made them disco stars after its use in the 1976 film of that name.
+The character portrayed by Cab Calloway is named Curtis as an homage to Curtis Salgado, an Oregon blues musician who inspired Belushi while he was in that area filming Animal House.

-Other musicians in the cast include Big Walter Horton, Pinetop Perkins, and John Lee Hooker (who performed "Boom Boom" during the Maxwell Street scene).
-The members of The Blues Brothers Band were themselves notable.
-Steve Cropper and Donald Dunn are architects of the Stax Records sound (Cropper's guitar can be heard at the start of the Sam & Dave song "Soul Man") and were half of Booker T. & the M.G.'s.
+Other musicians in the cast include Big Walter Horton, Pinetop Perkins, and John Lee Hooker (who performs "Boom Boom" during the Maxwell Street scene).
+The members of the Blues Brothers Band were themselves notable.
+Steve Cropper and Donald Dunn are architects of the Stax Records sound (Cropper plays guitar at the start of the Sam & Dave song "Soul Man") and were half of Booker T. & the M.G.'s.
 Horn players Lou Marini, Tom Malone, and Alan Rubin had all played in Blood, Sweat & Tears and the house band on Saturday Night Live.
-Drummer Willie Hall had played in The Bar-Kays and backed Isaac Hayes.
-Matt Murphy is a veteran blues guitarist.
-As the band developed at Saturday Night Live, pianist Paul Shaffer was part of the act and thus cast in the film.
-However, due to contractual obligations with SNL, he was unable to participate, so actor-musician Murphy Dunne (whose father, George Dunne, was the Cook County Board President) was hired to take his role.
+Drummer Willie Hall had played in the Bar-Kays and backed Isaac Hayes.
+Matt "Guitar" Murphy was a veteran blues guitarist who played with Memphis Slim and Howlin' Wolf.
+As the band developed at Saturday Night Live, pianist Paul Shaffer was part of the act and cast in the film, but owing to contractual obligations with SNL, he was unable to participate, so actor-musician Murphy Dunne (whose father, George Dunne, was the President of the Cook County Board of Commissioners) was hired to take his role.